 kababs or fried kababs, or you can follow my recipe as it is.
 Enjoy!

-whole spices:
+Whole spices:

 Incorporating whole spices into your pulao enhances both